 There’s no real answer to this question.
 It all depends on what you’re looking for.
-You can pick up a budget tree under £50, from the likes of IKEA and Dunelm, that will do the job perfectly.
+You can pick up a budget tree under £50, from the likes of IKEA and Dunelm, which will do the job perfectly.
 Generally speaking, with artificial Christmas trees you generally get what you pay for.
 You can shop for cheaper artificial Christmas trees below.

 Pre-lit Christmas trees are simply trees that already have lights on.
 The beauty of buying a tree with the lights already on is firstly the saving – as there’s no need to buy extra lights.
 Secondly, the placement is a real bonus.
 As the lights are already evenly distributed throughout the whole tree, it saves you the job of fiddling about and potentially getting in a tangle over the perfect arrangement.